How to travel visa free to Belarus, Ukraine, Russia and Moldova on a North American or European passport

-2. You can also cross by land to the region of Grodno near the borders with Poland and Lithuania.
+2. You can also cross by land to the regions of Grodno and Brest near the borders with Poland and Lithuania.
 This does require getting visa documents and having insurance before you arrive.
 It is possible organize this online with an agent.
-The maximum visa free time period is 10 days for Grodno and you cannot travel outside the delineated area around Grodno.
+The maximum visa free time period is 15 days for Grodno/Brest and you cannot travel outside the delineated area to the rest of Belarus.

 Russia is the country of the four that is the least open to American/Canadian/EU passport holders.